 - Can electronic packet switching and traditional pluggable transceivers sustain the performance and power consumption demanded by the rapid growth of ML models?

 - What are the requirements for broad adoption of fast all-optical switching and networking?

-• Will optical networks change the way we design distributed deep learning training system and process?
+- Will optical networks change how we design distributed deep learning training systems and processes?